Expressing and Storing Breastmilk

 You can take the milk you have stored in the fridge and feed it straight away to your baby – some are more than happy to drink it cold.

-Heating the milk up to body temperature is relatively easy.
+Warming the milk up to body temperature is relatively easy.
 Just place the bottled milk in lukewarm water and once the milk has reached room temperature you can use it straight away.

 Once your baby has finished with the milk you should dispose of any extra after an hour of the feeding.

-Expressing by Hand
+Expressing by Hand after feeding or expressing

 As recommended by the NHS: